tivonahaug/pana-full-stack-challenge/README.md

 - **Grid System** - We've included a grid system library that is very similar to our internally built grid library.
 Documentation can be found at `http://flexboxgrid.com/`.

 ### Submission
-When you're finished, zip the directory (excluding the node_modules) and email it to engineers@pana.com.
+When you're finished, zip the directory (excluding the node_modules) and email it to devon@pana.com.
 Please do not create a public repository with your solution, as we'd like to discourage others from using your code. 😁

+With your submission, please include the approximate number of hours you spent working on this.
+Additionally, if you have any feedback for us about how the process went, we'd love to hear it!
+We're always looking to imrpove.

 ### Find a bug?
 Bugs are a great way to earn bonus points!
 You can either create a Pull Request with a suggested fix or email engineers@pana.com with the bug, a suggested fix, and the subject line `Code Challenge Bug Report`.